tektoncd/catalog/task/gcloud/0.2/README.md

     - --zone=ZONE
 ```

-Run it with `kubect create -f create-instance.yaml`
+Run it with `kubectl create -f create-instance.yaml`

 When this runs, it will create a new GCE VM instance in the specified zone.